Making an Appointment is Easy:

 If you are more than ten minutes late, you risk losing your session.
 Please email email@example.com if you will be late.

 What services does the RWC offer for students who are multilingual/English language learners?

 The RWC offers asset-based one-on-one writing support.
 In other words, we recognize that being multilingual is a strength, not a weakness.
 The RWC also runs conversation groups for multilingual students interested in improving their oral fluency in English.
 Participants play games and discuss topics of interest.

 Is there a limit to the number of appointments I may make?

-You may schedule three sessions per week, except by special request.
+You may schedule two sessions per week, except by special request.

 What happens in a Reading and Writing Center session?